thinkshout/thinkshout/blog/_posts/2018-09-24-A-Node-By-Any-Other-Name.md

 For example, if you implement the template hook called _hook_preprocess_page()_ in a theme called _mytheme_, you would rename it _mytheme_preprocess_page()_.
 If you implement _hook_form_alter_ in a custom module called _mysite_common_, it would be _mysite_common_form_alter()_.

-The full, searchable list of hooks is in the [Drupal Core API.](https://api.drupal.org/api/drupal/core!core.api.php/group/hooks/)
+The full, searchable list of Core hooks is in the [Drupal Core API.](https://api.drupal.org/api/drupal/core!core.api.php/group/hooks/) Additional hooks can be implemented in modules.

 ## Views
 This is a UI for a custom database query generator, and it’s fairly unique to Drupal.
 There’s an optional setting in Drupal 8 `/admin/structure/views/settings`: ‘Show the SQL query’ that can be helpful if you know SQL.

-Views is used to build many Drupal lists, such as the primary list of content, blocks, files, etc. The place to add or edit _Views_ is under the _Structure_ tab:
+Views is used to build many Drupal lists, such as the primary list of content/nodes seen above, blocks, files, etc., and for content display, such as a dynamic list of upcoming events, or "related content" blocks.
+The place to add or edit _Views_ is under the _Structure_ tab:

 ![Views Screenshot](/assets/images/blog/Node-4.png)
 {:.center}
 <span class="caption"><i class="fa fa-caret-up"></i>Check out these views.</span>

 ## Taxonomy
-This is fairly similar to most other CMSs, though they could not resist making it a bit fussy. _Taxonomy_ is the part of the site that holds all of the taxonomy types/groups (called _Vocabularies_), and those contain Terms.
+Sometimes called 'Tags', _Taxonomy_ is the part of the site that holds all of the groups of things such as State names, cities, tags, etc. (called _Vocabularies_), and those contain Terms.
 It is also under the Structure tab:

 ![Taxonomy Screenshot](/assets/images/blog/Node-5.png)
 {:.center}
 <span class="caption"><i class="fa fa-caret-up"></i>Taxonomy under Structure tab.</span>

+## Machine Name
+A slug!
+Not a terrestrial mollusk, but the version of something that can be rendered easily in a URL.

 ## D.O
-This is shorthand for Drupal.org, the primary drupal site.
+This is shorthand for Drupal.org, the primary drupal site, pronounced _Dee-dot-oh_.

 ## Drush
 This is the command-line tool for Drupal.
 Very useful for clearing your cache (`drush cr`).